lops1234/fileSorter/README.md

 **In the Application:**
 - Go to the "File Browser" tab
+- Type in the tag search box (with autocomplete suggestions)
+- Click "Search" to filter files by the entered tag
+- Use "Clear" to reset the search
-- Use the tag filter dropdown to show only files with specific tags
+- Use "Refresh Tags" to update the tag list after adding new tags

 **In Windows Explorer:**
 - Right-click on any directory
 - Select "Filter Files by Tags"
+- Type in the tag search box (with autocomplete suggestions)
-- Choose a tag to filter by and browse the results
+- Click "Search" to filter files by the entered tag

 ### System Tray Features